andrasq/node-mongoid-js/Readme.md

 mongoid-js
 ==========

-Generate unique ids quickly.
+very very fast MongoID compatible unique id generator

+Generates unique ids.
 The ids are constructed like MongoDB document ids, built out of a timestamp, system id, process id and sequence number.
-Similar to require('bson').ObjectID(), but at 3 million ids / sec, 15x faster.
+Similar to require('bson').ObjectID(), but at 12 million ids / sec, 66 x faster.

 The ids are guaranteed unique on any one server, and can be configured to be unique across a cluster of up to 16 million (2^24) servers.